Kunull/Blog/blog/2024-02-19-setting-up-crapi-in-kali-linux.md

 ---
-slug: setting-up-crapi
+slug: setting-up-crapi-in-kali-linux
-title: Setting up crAPI
+title: Setting up crAPI in Kali Linux
 authors: knign
-tags: [crAPI, api hacking]
+tags: [crAPI, api hacking, Kali]
 ---

 If you want to get started with API hacking, crAPI is one of the best resources to get hands-on practice.